pietgeursen/conways_c/README.md

 Until now, we've just been declaring and initialising variables inside functions.
 When we do this inside a function it uses _stack_ memory.
 But when that function ends, that memory is freed up for other functions.
 Sometimes we want to make a function that creates vars that stick around after the function ends.

 To do this we use the `malloc` (short for memory allocation) function to reserve space on the _heap_.
-We tell `malloc` how much space we're gonna need when we call it and it gives us back a pointer to our memory.
+We pass `malloc` how much space we're gonna need and it gives us back a pointer to our memory.

-when we're done with the chunk of memory we need to `free` it so that we don't just use up all of the available memory as the program goes on.
+when we're done with the chunk of memory we need to `free` it so that we don't use up all of the available memory as the program goes on.
 (If we forget to do this it's called a memory leak.)

 We might want to make a function that can create a new conways board: